 First of all, environment is everything and the museum is welcoming, bright and airy on arrival.
 We visited on a week day and it was fairly quiet as you’d expect, with lots of details clearly laid out re Covid safety (arrows for one way routing, plenty of hand sanitizer stations)

-As a mum to a baby boy who doesn’t work to scheduled nap times and doesn’t always sleep too well in his pram, we took a nap on arrival in the peaceful cafe area (loving the on point tube theme- see below) and Sonny sat in a highchair which was brought to us by the lovely cafe staff when he woke.
+As a mum to a baby boy who doesn’t work to scheduled nap times and doesn’t always sleep too well in his pram, we took a nap on arrival in the peaceful cafe area (loving the on point tube theme- see below) and LM sat in a highchair which was brought to us by the lovely cafe staff when he woke.
 We were chomping at the bit to get going when we finally did!

 As you may imagine, there is much to entertain all members of the family, young and old.
 The history and detail will take you on a wonderful nostalgic look at past London.
 I had no idea about the various travel companies that existed in London, before the formation of what became the London Transport network and it was a huge reminder of how vital the role of transport has been for London and Londoners.